 If you have any questions about this, please call Claire Toth of our office.

 Protecting Your Assets

 You receive monthly statements from Fidelity on each of your accounts.
-You should check them to be certain Fidelity’s account values are consistent with the performance and balances we show in our quarterly mailings, and that you recognize all transactions in your accounts.
+You should review them to be certain Fidelity’s account values are consistent with the performance and balances we show in our quarterly mailings, and that you recognize all transactions in your accounts.
 If you have any questions, please contact us.

 Finally, we are required to offer you each year the ability to request a copy of our form ADV Part II.
-You received the then current version when you became a client, and it is available on our website.
+You received the then-current version when you became a client, and it is available on our website.
 We also notify you when we make material changes to the document; there have been no material changes in the past year.
 Please contact us if you would like us to mail you a hard copy of our ADV Part II.